24 Local Accessories Brands You Can Shop Online

 Jewelry & Accessories

 The Bay Area is fostering some serious jewelry talent right now.
-The 2Bandits owns the festival circuit, Emily P Wheeler is a fixture in Vogue, and practically every celebrity wears Westward Leaning sunnies.
+The 2Bandits owns the festival circuit and practically every celebrity wears Westward Leaning sunnies.
 New York and Los Angeles may be home to more household names, but San Francisco is brimming with design up and comers.

 Confession: Even if Tamar Wider decided to take The 2Bandits into the real world, I would still shop the website for all of the gorgeous 70s-chic lookbooks.
 While you can find the brand at local boutiques like Ambiance and Mira Mira, there's no beating the company's online layering inspo.